MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 - Domain accounts including:

-  - A domain admin user that should have Create Computer object permissions – this user will create the cluster and availability group, and will install SQL Server
+  - A domain admin user that should have **Create Computer Object** permissions – this user will create the cluster and availability group, and will install SQL Server

   - A domain SQL Server service account to control SQL Server